MacroUniverse/Go-Solver/README.md

 If neither ko nor upward fork is considered, the above algorithm for solving a node can be implemented easily with a recursive function `Sol Tree::solve(treeInd)`, which tries to solve a node's children one by one, by calling `solve()` itself.
 The end node is automatically solved when it is born (by `Tree::pass()`).

 However, when a ko is found and current node linked to an upstream node called ko node (linking will update the `m_next` member of the current node, but will not update `m_last` of the ko node), `solve()` will recur infinitely.
 To prevent this, after a ko is linked, `solve()` will push the link destination using `Tree::m_ko_treeInds.push_back()`, and keep solving other children.
 If a `GOOD` child is found, then the ko link will be discarded and the current solution will be `BAD`.
 If not, after all children are searched, `solve()` updates `Tree::m_ko_best` using the best solved child, and sets the solution to `KO_ONLY` then return failure.
 When the calling `solve()` sees that failure, it will search the elements `Tree::m_ko_treeInds[]` to see if any leads to the current node and remove the matching elements.
 If `Tree::m_ko_treeInds` becomes empty, the solution is the opposite of `Tree::m_ko_best`.
 If it's not empty, `solve()` will keep solving other children.
 If a `GOOD` child is found, the current solution will be `BAD`.
 If another ko is linked, push to `Tree::m_ko_treeInds` and keep solving other children, after all children are searched, `solve()` updates `Tree::m_ko_best`, and sets the solution to `KO_ONLY` then return failure.

+## GNU go
+GNU go can play 5x5 to 19x19 boards.
+So it might be used to guess the best child for these boards.
+Another advantage is it might be written in c.

+Other things like mini-go probably requires some training.